Inspection Reports for

 Findings

-The survey found that the facility was not in substantial compliance and that conditions constituted immediate jeopardy to resident health or safety related to F323, "J", CFR 483.25(h).
+The survey found the facility was not in substantial compliance and that conditions constituted immediate jeopardy to resident health or safety related to F323, "J", CFR 483.25(h).
 Enforcement remedies including denial of payment for new admissions were imposed.

 Deficiencies (1)

-Noncompliance with F323, "J", CFR 483.25(h) constituting immediate jeopardy to resident health or safety.
+The facility was found noncompliant with F323, "J", CFR 483.25(h), constituting immediate jeopardy to resident health or safety.

 Report Facts

-Denial of payment effective date: Oct 12, 2016 Provider agreement termination recommendation date: Mar 21, 2017
+Denial of payment effective date: Oct 12, 2016 Recommended termination date: Mar 21, 2017

 Employees mentioned